jpradocueva/working-in-github/content/en/index.md

 position: 10
 category: GitHub
 ---
+## About this tutorial
+It teaches you, step-by-step, how to collaborate in OMP projects by creating Issues (comments) and Pull Requests (changes to documents).

 ### What is GitHub?
 It is a code/document hosting platform for version control & collaboration